Harsh-2121/Calculator-with-C/README.md

 # Calculator-with-C
-A Calculator capable of performing all kinds of calculations
+A Calculator capable of performing all kinds of calculations.Built with C++.